 The 3 ways I get traffic to my website:

-To me, getting single or even double digit visitors is more important than getting thousands or millions of hits.
+To me, getting single or even double digit visitors is more important than getting thousands or millions of hits (I refer to this as going for the laser targeted traffic).
 Of course if I can multiply that, I would, just as long as I’m targeting the right niche and giving that niche the right content, I’m satisfied and the sales will come.

 Strategy 1: It begins with SEO in my opinion.
 No other traffic generating source in my opinion holds more value or consistency than SEO.
 If you can get high rankings for your website for targeted keywords, you’re going to rake in tons of traffic.